Marie Ueda: 2017: Acting debut

 On 1 January, Ueda released her second live DVD Palpable!
 Bubble!
 Live!: Summer 2016.
 The DVD debuted at number 25 on the Oricon Weekly DVD Charts.
 On 13 January – 18 February, Ueda held second album live tour Lonely Night Magic Spell.
 On 29 January, was the premiere of anime movie "Gou-chan Moko to Chinjuu no Mori no Nakama-tachi".
 In the credits, Ueda appeared as a performer and writer of song Niji wa Kakaru kara.
 On 5 May, Ueda released her first digital single Niji wa Kakaru kara.
 On 6 May 2017, Ueda made first appearance in the movie Tomoshibi: Choshi Dentetsu no Chiisa na Kiseki, where she also performed and write theme song for the movie Tomoshibi.
 On 5 May, Ueda released her second digital single Tomoshibi.
 On 9 August, Marie released her seventh single Revolver.
 Ueda directed original music videoclip.The song was written sometime during her indies times.
-It served as an opening theme for local television ABC Asahi variety progra Bebop High-heel.
+It served as an opening theme for local television ABC Asahi variety program Bebop High-heel.
 The single was released in two formats: CD and CD+DVD.
 DVD disc includes making footage of production of music videoclip.
 The single debuted at number 32 on the Oricon Weekly Single Charts.
 As of 2019, this single hasn't been recorded in Marie's studio album.
 On 6–10 September, Ueda held her third one-man live tour Utau Utau Vol.3.
 On 3 October, Ueda start broadcast her fifth radio program LIFESTYLE MUSIC 929 on Tokai Radio station.